Akansha-yadav24/Learn-python-pandas-in-2024/README.md

 ## Video Tutorial

-For a detailed video tutorial accompanying this guide, please check out [this link](insert_link_here).
+For a detailed video tutorial accompanying this guide, please check out [Hindi content link]((https://youtu.be/mNGnGyIP9nw?si=biZbaVtGozi6iOHn)) , [English content link](https://youtu.be/lrEk0RcpPzc?si=K00cA4mZ5xSSfCcm).
 In the video, you'll find step-by-step explanations, practical examples, and demonstrations to help you grasp the concepts of Pandas effectively.

 ## What is Pandas?